Auckland is at Alert Level 3, which means some changes to our sites. Find out more. As always, we're here if you need us.

 While you are undergoing treatment at Fertility PLUS, you are welcome to have your partner, whānau, or friends accompany you to appointments and procedures.

-All accredited fertility clinics are required to provide patients with access to a counselling service.
 A counsellor is available for anyone undergoing fertility treatment at Fertility PLUS at any stage of treatment.

 We understand that infertility can be emotionally very difficult.
 It can affect every aspect of your life.
 You may feel isolated from your family and friends, and find you experience a whole range of emotions.
 The counsellors acknowledge the often difficult journey of fertility uncertainty and the importance of offering support during treatment.

 You may meet with a counsellor if you are coming to the clinic for an IVF orientation.
 Counselling is mandatory for all fertility treatment involving donor eggs, sperm or embryos, and surrogacy.

 Fertility PLUS public patients do not pay an additional fee for counselling.

 Fertility PLUS private patients have up to two counselling sessions included in their fees when undergoing IVF and one session with IUI treatment.